V-Sekai/manuals/decisions/20231227-punchline-reports.md

-# Proposed: Use the "Punchline Reports" Method
+# Draft: Use the "Punchline Reports" Method

 ## Metadata